Dorthu/ld37-one-room/README.md

 #### How to Play

-See Developer Mode below.
+This is currently hosted on [my personal site](https://oneroom.dorthu.com).
 I might host this on [itch.io](https://itch.io) if I finish it.

 The rest of this document is unedited from the upstream repo.